 Percival Molson Stadium: A new lease on life

-Home in recent years to the Montreal Alouettes football team as well as to McGill's sports teams, the Percival Molson Stadium was named for an outstanding young McGill graduate who was killed in the First World War.
-It is renowned for its charm, cozy dimensions and great sight lines, but has needed a major facelift to welcome the public who have packed the Stadium in recent years.
+Home in recent years to the Grey Cup champion Montreal Alouettes football team as well as to McGill's sports teams, the Percival Molson Stadium was named for an outstanding young McGill graduate who was killed in the First World War.
+It is renowned for its charm, cozy dimensions and great sight lines.
+However, it has long needed major renovations, in part for the convenience of spectators who have packed the Stadium in recent years.

 The improvements to the Percival Molson Stadium include rebuilding the areas under both the north and south stands, and overhauling the dressing rooms, showers, officials' rooms, concession stands and washrooms, and replacement of the 13-year-old synthetic turf surface.
 An important part of the upgrading is the enhancement of lighting.
-Construction of a new press gallery, vital to nationally-televised broadcasts of McGill and Alouettes' games, will also be made possible, thanks to government support.
+Construction of a new press gallery, vital to nationally televised broadcasts of McGill and Alouettes games, will also be made possible.